legislative success

 We must embrace anti-racist values in every policy and plan we make for the future.
 No one can thrive, until everyone can thrive.

 • Protecting access to legal, safe abortion is absolutely necessary.
 We need to protect the providers we have, and increase the number for the future.
-Minnesota will be the abortion providing state for the upper Midwest.
+Minnesota will be the abortion-providing state for the upper Midwest.
 It’s a privilege to uphold this right that so many women and queer people depend on.

 leigh for mn